GearSL/spotware_test_task/solution.md

 - Trading the symbol on a holiday is not allowed;
 - An attempt to place an order must be rejected with a corresponding error;
 #### Technical details:
-- When a trader attempts to send a request to place an order, the system checks the date and the list of set holidays;
+- When a trader tries to send an order placement request, the system checks the symbol intervals that correspond to a given holiday;
 - If the symbol is on a holiday, an error is returned;

 ### 5. Broker requests a list of all holidays or for a specified symbol